sage-code/maj/README.md

 ## Contribution

 We accept volunteer work.
 You do volunteering job for reputation.
+We have no sponsor for this project.

 1. To review grammar and text;
 2. To improve lexicon and examples;